 One of the interesting things about living in an area is seeing the changes that come about year after year.
-Still, you hardly expect staunchly conservative places like churches to hold suprises, yet one of the big surprises occurred last year when we went in to take a peek at the small church of San Caprasio in Aulla, Italy, only to notice that behind the altar there was an open archaeological excavation.
+Still, you hardly expect staunchly conservative places like churches to hold surprises, yet one of the big surprises occurred last year when we went in to take a peek at the small abbey church of San Caprasio in Aulla, Italy, only to notice that behind the altar there was an open archaeological excavation.

 When your eyes adjust to the dim light, you see a simple, stone tomb.
 The remains inside are absent, but were authenticated after the 2003 excavation to be those of Saint Caprasio, whose relics were bought here from Lerins before the year 1000.
 50 or so years later a second and more secure tomb was built and hidden under a layer of lime and stones to avoid theft.
 You can see it all in the picture below.